danielghale/AnimalDeterrentSystem/README.md

 # Animal Deterrence System

 This project implements a real-time animal deterrence system using a Raspberry Pi 4b to run the EfficientDet0 object detection TensorFlow Lite Model.
-The model was transformed with additional dataset of cats from kaggle to improve the model's accuracy at identifying cats.
+The model was transformed with an additional dataset of cats from kaggle to improve the model's accuracy at identifying cats.
 <p align="center">
   <img alt="Project Overview" src="project_overview.png"/>
 </p>